Allergy Shots: How Often? Build-Up vs. Maintenance Schedule

 Read moreAllergy Shots Schedule: Frequencies & Protocols | Curex

-Allergy shots schedule: build-up 1-2x/week for 3-6 months, then maintenance every 2-4 weeks for 3-5 years.
+Allergy shots schedule: build-up once weekly for 3-6 months, then maintenance on a schedule individualized by your allergist for 3-5 years.
 Conventional, cluster, and rush protocols.

 Read moreAllergy Immunotherapy Schedule: Visits & Timeline | Curex